enriquegv001/Coppel-TSP/documentation.md

 ## Scrum
 ### Backlog
 1. Do benchmark on other Architectures to see what technology are they using.
+And check to do it through virtualization techniques from cloud with the purpose to orient all thechnologies towards DevOps technologies and not Data Engineering.
 Resources:
 https://www.striim.com/blog/guide-to-data-pipelines/
 https://learn.microsoft.com/en-us/azure/devops/pipelines/apps/cd/azure/cicd-data-overview?view=azure-devops